 - 51% of people with Parkinson’s disease

-These connections show how both mental health and physical health factors contribute
+These connections show how both mental health and physical health factors contribute.

 How Does Apathy Affect Someone’s Mental Health?

-When apathy presents, it may be a fleeting experience of disinterest and low motivation, or it could become a lasting problem.
+Apathy may be a fleeting experience of disinterest and low motivation, or it could become a lasting problem.
 The sum of apathy plus time can result in negative impacts to a person’s mental health and well-being.
+Apathy has the power to affect energy, motivation, interest, pleasure, and optimism.
+These symptoms are all related to depression and major depressive episodes.

 In the case of schizophrenia and neurocognitive disorders, apathy is an effect, not a cause, but in the case of depression, it can be either cause or effect.
 People must work to identify and resolve this type of apathy before it can build towards depression.